edwinwebb/reactman/README.md

 "reactman" : "reactman --config path-to-config.json"
 `

-Finally type at your prompt to create a new component from your templates
+Make a config file from the example below.
+Then finally type at your prompt to create a new component from your templates

 `
 npm run reactman